 SCU resources for Constructive Alignment Course Mapping

-Below you will find an Example Spreadsheet and Instructional Documents that will provide the needed guidance on how to Map your Course Learning Outcomes to Unit Learning Outcomes, AQF levels and more.
-There are two blank templates provided for AQF 7 level courses and AQF 8 level courses.
-For other variations of degree courses feel free to modify the blank templates as needed for the AQF level, Threshold Learning Outcome, and accreditation sections.
+Below you will find an Example Spreadsheet and instructional documents that will provide the needed guidance on how to map your Course Learning Outcomes to Unit Learning Outcomes, AQF levels and more.
+There are five blank templates provided for AQF 5 level courses through to AQF 10 level courses.